Key takeaways

 When to choose Stripe

 Choose Stripe if you want customized software for your payment terminals.
 For example, Stripe’s in-store credit card readers can be programmed with Lightspeed POS or custom POS software.
-So, while Stripe’s hardware is similarly priced with Square, these have very limited out-of-the-box features.
+So, while similarly priced, Square’s hardware have very limited out-of-the-box features.
 Businesses will need custom-programmed features to maximize hardware use.

 When to use Square

-One of the key differences between Stripe and Square is its POS system.
+One of the key differences between Stripe and Square is their POS systems.
 Being primarily a POS provider, Square has a clear advantage.
 Square offers free POS software and different types of POS software for users upgrading to industry-specific solutions.

 When to choose Square